-&lt;sup>40As mentioned earlier, Keys et al. (2010) argue that there are discontinuities in lender screening at FICO cutoffs that determine the ease of securitization, but only for low-documentation loans (where soft information is likely more important), not for full-documentation loans such as the ones we consider.
+47As mentioned earlier, Keys et al. (2010) argue that there are discontinuities in lender screening at FICO cutoffs that determine the ease of securitization, but only for low-documentation loans (where soft information is likely more important), and not for full-documentation loans such as the ones we consider.